pjaselin/Cubist/README.md

 The following attributes are exposed to understand the Cubist model results:

 - model_: The trained Cubist model.
-- output_: The pretty print summary of the Cubist model.
+- output_: The print summary of the Cubist model.
 - feature_importances_: DataFrame of how input variables are used in model conditions and regression equations.
 - n_features_in_: The number of features seen during model fitting.
 - feature_names_in_: List of features used to train Cubist.